dkassybayeva/neuropixels_preprocessing/README.md

 ## Preprocessing steps

 1) Transfer .rec file for days you wish to process from the server.
-It’s best for this to go to an SSD
+It’s best for this to go to an SSD (i.e., X: or Y: drive).

-2) Open trodes 2.0.1 (important that its not 2.1.1, and you have to open it from file explorer -- C/Users/Adam/Documents/trodes2.0.1
+2) Open Trodes

 3) From the main menu select load a playback file, and open your desired .rec file

 4) File -> extract -> analgio, dio, kilosort, “start”.
 This takes a few hours to run on an SSD and overnight on an HDD

 5) After double checking the backup of the .rec file is still on the server (and correct size etc.), delete the local copy to save space.

 ## CLUSTERING: